 On November 10, a throng of excited spectators, and more than a few nervous investors, gathered at the Golden Hill construction site to watch the airship take to the skies.
-The gaspowered engines started and the aluminum propellers spun.
-The Union would report: "It quivered for a few breathless moments, threatening to rise, then settled down again."
+The gas-

 The harried inventor blamed the weather.
 A warmer day would have given the ship added buoyancy, he argued.
 Then he decided that there was too much air in the gas mixture and not enough hydrogen.
 Bad gas, it seems, had stopped the maiden flight.